-- 6. Landfill different wastes: - 3 a.
-That require additional or different management practices, different design of the liner, leachate collection system, or leachate detection system. - b.
+3 3.
+Addition or modification of a liner, leachate collection system, leachate detection system, runoff control, or final cover system.
+2 4.
+Modification of a landfill unit without changing a liner, leachate collection system, leachate detection system, runoff control, or final cover system.
+2 5.
+Modification of a landfill management practice.
+6. Landfill different wastes: 3 That require additional or different management practices, a. different design of the liner, leachate collection system, or leachate detection system.
+2 b.
 That do not require additional or different management practices, different design of the liner, leachate collection system, or leachate detection system.
 Note: See Section 703.280(g) for modification procedures to be used for the management of newly listed or identified wastes.

-- c.
-That are wastes restricted from land disposal that meet the applicable treatment standards.
-This modification is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028). - d.
+1 That are wastes restricted from land disposal that meet the c. applicable treatment standards.
+This modification is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028).
+1 d.
 That are residues from wastewater treatment or incineration, provided the disposal occurs in a landfill unit that meets the minimum technological requirements stated in 40 CFR 268.5(h)(2) (Procedures for Case-by-Case Extensions to an Effective Date), incorporated by reference in 35 Ill.
 Adm.
 Code 720.111(b), and provided further that the landfill has previously received wastes of the same type (for example, incinerator ash).
-This modification is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028). - 1\ 7.
+This modification is not applicable to dioxin-containing wastes (F020, F021, F022, F023, F026, F027, and F028).
+1 7.
 Modification of unconstructed units to comply with 35 Ill.
 Adm.
-Code 724.351(c), 724.352, 724.353, 724.354(c), 724.401(c), 724.402, 724.403(c), and 724.404. - 8.
-Changes in response action plan: - a.
-Increase in action leakage rate. - b.
-Change in a specific response reducing its frequency or effectiveness. - c.
-Other changes.
+Code 724.351(c), 724.352, 724.353, 724.354(c), 724.401(c), 724.402, 724.403(c), and 724.404.
+8. Changes in response action plan:

+Increase in action leakage rate.